chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_google_region_list.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``region list`` argument is used to view a list of regions that are hosted by |google compute engine|.
+Use the ``region list`` argument to view a list of regions that are hosted by |google compute engine|.